 Queen Anne Cherry

 Queen Anne cherries are pretty similar to the Rainiers cherries in terms of taste and appearance.
-Thanks to its natural, delightful sweetness, Queen Anne cherry tastes exceptional on its own and can be made into jam, chocolate, or used as canned fruit.
+Thanks to its natural, delightful sweetness, Queen Anne cherry tastes exceptional on its own and can be made into jam, chocolate, or used as a kind of canned fruit.

 In addition, it is also a good source of vitamins and antioxidants – substances that can prevent or slow down the damage caused to cells by free radicals.

 Speaking of fruits with a royal name, we still have a few more on the list, and Queen Tahiti pineapple is one of them.
 The Queen Tahiti or Painapo pineapple, as its name implies, is mainly grown and harvested in Moorea – an island northwest of Tahiti.

 This pineapple has a distinctly long shape with golden, hexagonal rind and sharp, pointy leaves.
 The star of the show, though, is the luscious, highly aromatic flesh that is full of a rich and sweet flavor.

 Thanks to its strong smell and taste, Queen Tahiti pineapple is an exceptional choice for both eating fresh, juicing, and winemaking.
 In addition, it is also commonly used in making salad dishes or grilled and paired with fish, meat, or rice.